-- 1. Acts of Dishonesty, including but not limited to the following: - a.
+- f.
+Use of computing facilities and resources to interfere with normal operation of the University computing systems. - g.
+Use of computing facilities and resources in violation of copyright laws, or any local, state, federal, or international laws.. - h.
+Any violation of the University's Information Technology Use and Security Policy. - 9.
+Dating Violence: Refer to Title IX Sex Discrimination & Gender-Based Misconduct Policy for further information. - Destruction of Property: Destruction of property is the attempt or actual damage to, and/or threat to property of the University, property of a member of the University community, or other personal or public property, on or off campus. - 11.
+Dishonesty: Acts of dishonesty, including but not limited to the following: - a.
 Furnishing false information to any University official, faculty member, office, or affiliate. - b.
-Forgery, alteration or misuse of any University document, record, or instrument of identification. - Disruption or obstruction of teaching, research, administration, disciplinary proceedings, or other University activities, including its public-service functions on or off campus or of other authorized non-University activities, when the conduct occurs on University premises. - 3.
-Abuse: Any kind of physical abuse, sexual misconduct, verbal or non-verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person. - Theft: Attempted or actual theft of, damage to, and/or threat to property of the University or property of a member of the University community or other personal or public property, on or off campus. - Destruction of Property: Destruction of property is the attempt or actual damage to, and/or threat to property of the University, property of a member of the University community, or other personal or public property, on or off campus. - 6.
-Hazing: Hazing is defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property for the purpose of initiation to, admission into, affiliation with, or as a condition for continued membership in a group or organization.
-The express or implied consent of the victim will not be a defense.
-Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this rule. - Failure to Comply: Failure to comply with directions of University officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so. - Complicity: Complicity is condoning, supporting, or encouraging any violation of the Student Code.
-Students who anticipate or observe any violation of the Student Code or local/state/federal law are expected to remove themselves from association or participation in any such inappropriate behavior. - 9.
+Forgery, alteration or misuse of any University document, record, or instrument of identification. - 12.
+Disruption: Disruption or obstruction of teaching, research, administration, disciplinary proceedings, or other University activities, including its publicservice functions on or off campus or of other authorized non-University activities, when the conduct occurs on University premises. - 13.
+Domestic Violence: Refer to Title IX Sex Discrimination & Gender-Based Misconduct Policy for further information. - 14.
+Drug Violation: A drug violation may occur when: - a.
+Use or possession of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law. - b.
+Manufacturing or distribution of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law. - c.
+Improper use, distribution, or manufacturing of prescription drugs. - d.
+Complicity (See complicity policy above). - 15.
+Email Violation: Failure to regularly check campus mail and Heidelberg issued email account for important University information. - 16.
+Failure to Comply: Failure to comply with directions of University officials or law enforcement officers acting in the performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 17.
 Gambling: Gambling for money or other things of value on campus or at University-sponsored activities is prohibited except as permitted by law.
-Such prohibited activity includes, but is not limited to, betting on, wagering on, or selling pools on any University athletic event; possessing on one's person or premises (e.g., room, residence unit, car) any card, book, or other device for registering bets; knowingly permitting the use of one's premises or one's phone or other electronic communications device for illegal gambling; knowingly receiving or delivering a letter, package or parcel related to illegal gambling; offering, soliciting, or accepting a bribe to influence the outcome of an athletic event; and involvement in bookmaking or wagering pools with respect to athletic events. - 10.
-Unauthorized Entry or Use: Unauthorized possession, duplication or use of keys or student identification at any University function/sponsored event, or unauthorized entry to or use of University premises.
-Permission to enter a premise or use alternate identification can only be approved by the Dean of Student Affairs, or a designee.
+Such prohibited activity includes, but is not limited to, betting on, wagering on, or selling pools on any University athletic event; possessing on one's person or premises (e.g., room, residence unit, car) any card, book, or other device for registering bets; knowingly permitting the use of one's premises or one's phone or other electronic communications device for illegal gambling; knowingly receiving or delivering a letter, package or parcel related to illegal gambling; offering, soliciting, or accepting a bribe to influence the outcome of an athletic event; and involvement in bookmaking or wagering pools with respect to athletic events.